Perversity equals weight for Painlev\'e spaces: Perverse Leray filtration

 while there exists a unique equivalence class of stable Higgs bundles with spectral curve $Z_t$ and $\Res_{p_1}(\theta )$ having trivial nilpotent part.
 For this latter, we again have to add the parameter space $\CP1$ of compatible quasi-parabolic structures at $p_1$ to the above family, leading to the class

-As the only Kodaira fiber in this class is $IV$, the corresponding Hithin fiber is of type $IV$ too. \end{enumerate} \end{proof} \begin{remark} In the Lemma we found that the completed Hitchin system has the same type of singular fibers as the associated fibration of spectral curves.
+As the only Kodaira fiber in this class is $IV$, the corresponding Hitchin fiber is of type $IV$ too. \end{enumerate} \end{proof} \begin{remark} In the Lemma we found that the completed Hitchin system has the same type of singular fibers as the associated fibration of spectral curves.
 A similar statement is shown in~\cite[Corollary~6.7]{AF}, based on the analysis~\cite{HRLT} of Fourier--Mukai transform for sheaves on various singular elliptic curves.
 Our result is more general than the one of~\cite{AF} in that it also treats the ramified Dolbeault moduli spaces and consequently more types of singular fibers enter into the picture, and we also consider the dependence of our result on parabolic weights.
-As $\mbox{Gl}(2, \C)$ is Langlands-selfdual, the above relative self-duality result can be considered as an irregular version of Mirror Symmetry of Hitchin systems~\cite{HT}. \end{remark} } Now, consider the smooth de Rham complex
+As $\mbox{Gl}(2, \C)$ is Langlands-selfdual, the above relative self-duality result can be considered as an irregular version of Mirror Symmetry of Hitchin systems~\cite{HT}. \end{remark} } \blue{We are now ready to return to the study of the perverse filtration~\eqref{eq:perverse_filtration}.
+Our computation closely follows~\cite[Proposition~4.11]{HST}.
+We first observe that since the fibers of $h$ are connected, ${}^{\mathfrak{p}} R^0 h_* \underline{\C}_{\Mod} = \underline{\C}_Y [-1]$, the trivial local system of rank $1$ over $Y$ placed in degree $1$.
+By the relative hard Lefschetz theorem, the same then holds for ${}^{\mathfrak{p}} R^2 h_* \underline{\C}_{\Mod}$ too.}

-of $\Mod$.
-According to de Rham's theorem, the cohomology spaces of this complex of sheaves are isomorphic to the singular cohomology spaces $H^n (\Mod_{\Dol}^{PX}, \C)$.
-The morphism $h$ defines the following finite decreasing filtration on $\Omega^{\bullet}_{\Mod}$: